AfricaAnimalsAsiaEuropeReptilesTurtles

 Menu

-The European pond turtle is mostly carnivorous, most specimens are regular predators, yet their menu is changeable – smaller turtles hunt for small aquatic animals, favoring a larger prey when they get older.
-It eats bugs, insects, frogs and fish: all typically found in water reservoirs.
+The European pond turtle is mostly carnivorous.
+Most specimens are regular predators, yet their menu is changeable – smaller turtles hunt for small aquatic animals, favoring larger prey as they get older.
+It eats bugs, insects, frogs, and fish: all typically found in water reservoirs.

 Hunting